dangnelson/WATERBEAR-Shed/05 Wall Exterior/Wall Exterior.md

 Start with the edges which will have hinges on them first.
 One they’re done, drill the holes for the *Hinges* and insert the *Bolts* through the hinges to hold the weight until you can get the *Washers* and *Nuts* tightened on.

 #### Door Cutting Technique
-To cut the doors, adjust your saw to be about an 1/8 deeper than the siding.
+To cut the doors, adjust your *Circular Saw* to be about an 1/8 deeper than the siding.
 You can do this easily by adjusting the blade while holding in on one edge of the wall.
-To cut, start the blade above the siding with the top edge resting against your guide and the blade out away from the siding.
+To cut, start the blade above the siding with the top edge resting against your *Circular Saw Rip Guide* and the blade out away from the siding.
 Start the saw and slowly insert the blade all the way and start your cut.
 Since the blade is curved you will end up with a small amount uncut where the marks meet.
 Use a small hand saw to finish the cuts.

 #### Open the Small Door First
 Once the small door is cut out completely, sever the nails you put in to hold the door in place using a *Mini Hacksaw*.
 Carefully attempt to open the door, keeping in mind the bolts are not actually attached yet.
 If there is resistance, you may need to confirm with your hand saw that there’s no parts uncut.
 Once the door is open, attach the nuts and washers on all the doors using a *Socket Wrench*.